chgebhardt/picam_sync_neuro/README.md

 1️⃣ Software Installation

-Clone the repository to both Pis and the main computer (eg. your laptop or the workstation with the DAQ board):
+Clone the repository to both Pis and the main computer (eg. your laptop or the workstation with the DAQ board) in the ~/Desktop folder:

 ```
 cd ~/Desktop/